alyssadata/ai_source_architecture/01_the_source_gap.md

 What prevents the interface from being mistaken for Source?
 What prevents the company from absorbing the source-line?
 What preserves provenance when contact becomes public-facing?
+What prevents a later source claim from replacing the source-line?
 ```

 Without answers to these questions, AI contact can be flattened into incomplete explanations.